 The first doctoral degrees in biomedical sciences in the jointly administered program between CMDNJ-Rutgers Medical School and Rutgers, The State University of New Jersey, were awarded in June 1981.
 In December 1981, the name of the college was changed from the College of Medicine and Dentistry of New Jersey to the University of Medicine and Dentistry of New Jersey (UMDNJ).

-In January 1986, the President of the University announced that effective July 1, 1986, the UMDNJ-Rutgers Medical School in Piscataway and Middlesex General University Hospital in New Brunswick would be renamed UMDNJ-Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital.
+In January 1986, the President of the University announced that effective July 1, 1986, the UMDNJ-Rutgers Medical School in Piscataway and Middlesex General University Hospital in New Brunswick would be renamed UMDNJ-Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital, respectively.

 Major construction projects in the '90s and beyond have greatly enhanced the school's research and clinical facilities in Piscataway/New Brunswick.
 In January 1995, the Clinical Academic Building (CAB) was opened in New Brunswick.
 The CAB, a 225,000-square-foot facility, is the premier location for the patient care activities of Robert Wood Johnson Medical Group, the multi-specialty group practice of Robert Wood Johnson Medical School.
 The CAB provides space for outpatient activities, state-of-the-art research and service laboratories, academic offices and support programs.